Carpet Court’s Nursery Design Tips

 A vinyl collection

 Nursery flooring has to boast a multitude of beneficial properties.
 It needs to be easy to clean, because of the inevitable mishaps; ultra-durable; soft underfoot for when babies start crawling and walking; hygienic, and affordable.
-For me, vinyl ticks all the boxes and the variety of styles available within my Real Living range allows parents to strike the perfect balance between fashionable and functional.
+For me, vinyl ticks all the boxes and the variety of styles available allows parents to strike the perfect balance between fashionable and functional.
 To inject a bit of comfort and colour, overlay flooring with a Lattice rug from the Carpet Court Kids Collection.

 While there’s always temptation to go all out with the traditional ‘blue for boys, pink for girls’ palette, opting for a gender-neutral base will give the room more flexible design potential in the long run.
 Whites, greys and beiges all create a calming atmosphere and can be changed up with accents of bright pops of colour to enhance your child’s visual development in the early months.